PoliticalGraveyard.com

 Deutsch, Frederick M. (b.
 1898) — of Norfolk, Madison County, Neb.
 Born in Talmadge, Otoe County, Neb., September 4, 1898.
 Democrat.
 Lawyer; alternate delegate to Democratic National Convention from Nebraska, 1940, 1948, 1952, 1956.
 Catholic.
 Member, American Bar Association; Knights of Columbus; Elks; American Legion; Forty and Eight.
 Burial location unknown.

 Deutsch, Herman — of New York.
+Socialist.
 Socialist Labor candidate for Justice of New York Supreme Court 1st District, 1912.
 Burial location unknown.

 Deutsch, Irma See Irma Deutsch Badillo

 Deutsch, Louis — of River Rouge, Wayne County, Mich.
 Mayor of River Rouge, Mich., 1957-59.
-Still living as of 1959.
+Presumed deceased.
+Burial location unknown.

 Deutsch, Mae — of Brooklyn, Kings County, N.Y.
 Republican.
 Alternate delegate to Republican National Convention from New York, 1956, 1960.
 Female.
 Still living as of 1960.

 Deutsch, Peter R. (b.
 1957) — of Fort Lauderdale, Broward County, Fla.
 Born in Bronx, Bronx County, N.Y., April 1, 1957.
 Democrat.
-Member of Florida state house of representatives, 1983-93; U.S. Representative from Florida 20th District, 1993-2005; delegate to Democratic National Convention from Florida, 1996, 2000, 2004; candidate in primary for U.S. Senator from Florida, 2004.
+Member of Florida state house of representatives, 1983-93; U.S. Representative from Florida 20th District, 1993-2005; delegate to Democratic National Convention from Florida, 1996, 2000, 2004; candidate for U.S. Senator from Florida, 2004.
 Jewish.
-Still living as of 2009.
+Still living as of 2014.

-Cross-reference: Debbie Wasserman Schultz
+Cross-reference: Debbie Wasserman=Schultz

-See also congressional biography — Govtrack.us page — votes in Congress from the Washington Post — NNDB dossier
+See also congressional biography — Govtrack.us page — NNDB dossier

 Deutsch, Sidney D. — of Chicago, Cook County, Ill.
 Democrat.
 Delegate to Democratic National Convention from Illinois, 1960.
 Still living as of 1960.

 Deutsch, Stanley E. (b.
 1921) — of Kanawha County, W.Va.
 Born in Charleston, Kanawha County, W.Va., February 9, 1921.
 Republican.
 Served in the U.S. Army Air Force in World War II; lawyer; member of West Virginia state house of delegates from Kanawha County, 1957-58; defeated, 1958, 1960, 1964.
 Jewish.
-Member, Freemasons; Shriners; Elks.
-Still living as of 1964.
+Member, Freemasons; Shriners; Elks; Pi Lambda Phi.
+Presumed deceased.
+Burial location unknown.

 Deutschendorf, Abe — Democrat.
 Member of Oklahoma state house of representatives 62nd District; elected 2002.
 Still living as of 2002.